I used to be afraid of losing everything.

 So I stayed alone.

-Not because I couldn’t love—
+Not because I couldn’t love,

 but because I needed to learn how to live

-inside the quiet that was left behind after loving the wrong person.
+inside the quiet that was left behind

 For two years, I rebuilt myself in pieces.

 Slow mornings.
-Long nights.

 Learning who I was without everything I had lost.

-And then… I chose to love again.
+And then I chose to love again.

 Not recklessly.
-Not blindly.

-But bravely.
+But willingly.

 I let someone in